Lazada welcomes leading K-pop superstars SEVENTEEN as first regional Happiness Ambassadors

 K-pop all-stars SEVENTEEN to headline Lazada's 11.11 Super Show

-BANGKOK, Oct.
-13, 2021 /PRNewswire/ -- Set to deliver more zest and joy to the region, Southeast Asia's leading eCommerce platform Lazada is welcoming leading K-pop superstars SEVENTEEN as its first regional Happiness Ambassadors ahead of its annual flagship 11.11 shopping festival -- Lazada's Biggest One Day Sale, starting at midnight on 11 November.
+SINGAPORE, Oct.
+13, 2021 /PRNewswire/ -- Set to diver more zest and joy to the region, Southeast Asia's leading eCommerce platform Lazada is welcoming leading K-pop superstars SEVENTEEN as its first regional Happiness Ambassadors ahead of its annual flagship 11.11 shopping festival – Lazada's Biggest One Day Sale, starting at midnight on 11 November.

 Raymond Yang, Chief Operating Officer of Lazada Group, said, "It is my great delight to welcome our first-ever Lazada Happiness Ambassadors, SEVENTEEN, to the Lazada family.
 With their talent and lively personalities, I hope SEVENTEEN can inspire our consumers across Southeast Asia to stay bold and passionate in experimenting new ideas, and to continue pursuing goals and dreams with the trust that challenges along the way can be overcome."

-At Lazada's signature 11.11 Super Show on 11 November, SEVENTEEN will take the main stage to perform their hit songs like "Left & Right" and "Ready to love".
+At Lazada's signature 11.11 Super Show on 10 November, SEVENTEEN will take the main stage to perform their hit songs like "Left & Right" and "Ready to love".
 The star-studded countdown Shoppertainment-packed virtual concert to 11.11 will also feature top local celebrities in Southeast Asia coming together to celebrate hope and joy.
-Appearances will include the line-up of Thailand popular artists and celebrities Bright Vachirawit – Win Metawin, Billkin Putthipong – PP Krit and JJ Kritsanaphum.
-Across Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam, shoppers can also tune in to Lazada's 11.11 Super Party concert via Lazada's in-app livestream channel LazLive, as well as local broadcasting network ONE 31 and their social media platforms ONE 31 Facebook and YouTube.
-Beyond the regional and local A-list celebrities, young talents from 'LAZ iCON', Lazada Thailand's first-of-its-kind eCommerce talent competition, will also join the stage for their special performance during the show.
+Appearances will include Agnez Mo, Tiara Andini, Via Vallen from Indonesia; Nora Danish and Dayang Nurfaizah from Malaysia; Alden Richards, Bea Alonzo, and Maine Mendoza from Philippines; Wang Lei, Jasper Lai and Chief Discount Officer Royce Lee from Singapore; Bright Vachirawit – Win Metawin, Billkin Putthipong – PP Krit and JJ Kritsanaphum from Thailand; and Tran Thanh and Ninh Duong Lan Ngoc from Vietnam.
+Across Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam, shoppers can tune in to Lazada's 11.11 Super Party concert via Lazada's in-app livestream channel LazLive, as well as local broadcasting networks and social media platforms.

 The 13-member K-pop group also stars in Lazada's latest 11.11 short film, which transports the Lazada Happiness Ambassadors into Lazada World, a dynamic and fantastical realm filled with larger-than-life everyday objects and exclusive 11.11 rewards.
 Playfully dancing along to a special rendition of global hit song "Low" by Flo Rida, SEVENTEEN embarks on an adventure filled with surprising discoveries at every turn.